Club Duties and Dutyman

 - Keep your Dutyman contact details and profile up to date and be sure to fill in your duty type/day preferences, any training you have completed, and if relevant, the name of the person you would like to do your duties with (such as your regular crew etc), although these preferences are best achieved through volunteering for duties.
 NB Please avoid using the Dutyman privacy settings on your profile as no one will be able to see your phone number, or also your name, on the Dutyman roster (except the duties team), so using these options isn’t helpful.

 - As soon as possible after you have been allocated a duty, either confirm it in Dutyman, or set it to ‘swap wanted’ and request swaps.
-Dutyman allows you to request multiple swaps via email automatically in a few clicks.
+We do not recommend that you use the ‘multi select’ feature when requesting swaps, as you have no control over which duties/dates swaps are requested for.
 If you get really stuck finding a swap, please contact us sufficiently in advance so that we can assist where possible.

 - Dutyman has been configured so that OOD, ARO and Rescue Crew duties can only be inter-swapped with each other; Race Officer and Senior ARO duties can only be inter-swapped with each other; Rescue Helm duties can only be swapped with Rescue Helm duties; and Rescue/OOD duties can only be swapped with Rescue/OOD duties.